johanhelsing/couch-potato/README.md

 # Couch potato

-A Wayland compositor written with Qt.
+A Wayland compositor for couch potatoes.

 The goal is to have a compositor that can be usable on the couch without requiring a mouse or squinting with your eyes.